Probate Q&A Series

 • Fraud or forgery: demonstrating the will or signature is not genuine.

-• Improper execution: confirming the will did not comply with North Carolina execution rules (two witnesses and a signature).
+• Improper execution: confirming the will did not comply with North Carolina execution rules (generally, the testator’s signature and two competent witnesses).

 Timing matters.
-You must file your contest with the clerk of superior court in the county where the will is probated within three months after the first issuance of letters testamentary or letters of administration.
-See N.C.G.S. § 31-26.
+You must file your contest with the clerk of superior court in the county where the will is probated within three years after the will is admitted to probate.
+See N.C.G.S. § 31-32.
 If you miss this deadline, the court may refuse to hear your challenge.

 To start the process, complete these steps: